astroza/si470x/README.md

 To fix this, what I did was cold start:
 * Power down the chip with ENABLE|DISABLE flags (according to page 5 [3])
 * Set external crystal
-* Wait (500 ms)
+* Wait 500 ms for calibration
 * Enable the chip again

-And I deleted any interruptions related code 0:) (sadly RDS support is not working).
+And also, I deleted any interruptions related code 0:) (sadly RDS support is not working).

 Once you install the modified driver, you can load as follows:
 ```